virtual-world-framework/vwf/public/web/docs/architecture.md

 <p></p>
 VWF consists of two pieces:

-1. Core: consists of the server and part of the client and ensures synchronization between the model state on every client.
+1. Core: Consists of the server and part of the client and ensures synchronization between the model state on every client.
 2. Drivers: Add functionality to VWF by providing access to 3rd party libraries (like three.js for graphics)

 VWF enables one to create: